semgrep/semgrep/metrics.md

 - Git commit hashes, timestamps, messages, authors
 - User-identifiable data about Semgrep’s findings in your code, including finding messages

-This data will be sent to Semgrep App only if you explicitly request it, such as with `semgrep login && semgrep ci` to connect with Semgrep App.
+This data will be sent to Semgrep AppSec Platform only if you explicitly request it, such as with `semgrep login && semgrep ci` to connect with Semgrep AppSec Platform.
 Even in that case, your source code and private rules will never be sent.

 ## Data collected as metrics

-Semgrep collects data to improve the user experience.
+Semgrep CLI collects data to improve the user experience.
 Five types of data are collected:

 ### Environmental

-Environmental data provide contextual data about Semgrep’s runtime environment, as well as information that helps debug any issues users may be facing; e.g.
+Environmental data provide contextual data about Semgrep CLI’s runtime environment, as well as information that helps debug any issues users may be facing; e.g.

 - How long the command took to run
-- The version of Semgrep
+- The version of Semgrep CLI
 - An [anonymous user ID](#anonymous-user-id) that identifies the machine
 - IP address that triggers a run
 - Value of the CI environment variable, if set